 - Insufficient tax-paying history

-- Unfavourable ratio of secured to unsecured loans
+- Unfavorable ratio of secured to unsecured loans

 Secured loans are the ones given against collateral like house, property, land, cars, etc. Unsecured loans are approved without any collateral.
 Lenders are wary of borrowers who have higher unsecured loans than secured loans.